top of page

 Chapter Two

-On the evening he was going to announce to his father and grandmother that he was leaving home to look for Yulia, he was greeted at the front door of his home by two policemen.
+On the evening he was going to announce to his grandmother that he was finally leaving to look for Yulia, he was greeted at the front door of his home by two police officers.

 “Come inside,” they said.
 “We’re sorry to have to bring you some bad news.”

 Horik had been working at the construction site that afternoon as usual.
-He had taken the crane lift to the roof girders with his team and stepped out onto one of the joists.
-The other workers attached themselves to the safety rope, but Horik had stepped out without attaching the security harness.
+He had taken the crane lift to the roof girders with his team.
+The workers attached themselves to the safety ropes, but Horik had stepped out onto one of the metal beams just as a heavy load swung loose.

-Dmitri was sorry about his father, but not very.
-His father had never shown any interest in him, never shown any love and he’d allowed Yulia to be taken away.
+Dmitri was sad about his father, but the feeling was small and hollow.
+His father had never shown him any interest, never shown any love, and he’d allowed Yulia to be taken away.
+Dmitri felt an overwhelming surge of guilt; he hadn't even had the chance to say goodbye.

-He decided that same evening to leave.
-He wasn’t going to stay in the same house as his grandmother for one more night, and he gathered up a small bag of clothes and all his savings which he’d hidden under a floorboard.
+He left that same evening.
+He wasn’t going to stay in the house with his grandmother for one more night.
+He gathered up a small bag of clothes and all his saved money, which he’d hidden under the loose floorboard in his room.

-For the next two years he searched for Yulia.
-He decided to go first to Moscow, but the city was vast and nobody had heard the name Yulia Molchalin.
-He worked his way around some of Moscow’s outer region, cities such as Podolsk, Krasnogorsk and Elektrostal.
-At one point he found himself in the prestigious residential area of Rublevka, the home of the rich and famous.
+For the next two summers, Dmitri searched for Yulia.
+He decided to go first to Moscow, using the capital city as a base, but the city was vast, and nobody had heard the name Yulia Molchalin.
+He worked his way around some of Moscow’s outer regions, cities such as Podolsk, Krasnogorsk, and Elektrostal.
+At one point he found himself staring through the gates of the prestigious residential area of Rublevka, the home of the rich and famous.

-“This is where we’re going to live, Yulia,” he said aloud.
+“This is where we’re going to live, Yulia,” he whispered aloud to the tall gates.
 “This is where we’ll live when we have made the name ‘Molchalin’ great!”

-But after two years there was no sign of Yulia and there was no more money.
-Dmitri decided to go home, try to get his old job back and start saving for his next search for Yulia.
+But after two long summers, there was no sign of Yulia, and there was no more money left for travel.
+Dmitri decided to go home, return to his studies, and try to get his old job back to start saving for his next, wider search for Yulia.

 His grandmother showed no emotion at his return.
 She had become thinner and frailer but was still just as cold and aloof as ever.

-The engineering company was happy to give Dmitri a job but, of course, he had to move down a few levels because his old job had been taken by a new engineer whose name was Zory.
+The repair workshop was happy to give Dmitri his job back but, of course, he had to move down a few levels because his old spot had been taken by a new, older apprentice whose name was Zory.

 Dmitri was annoyed that his old school rival had elbowed in, but he was no longer fearful of the boy who had once bullied him.
-That was until Zory caught up with Dmitri in the canteen.
+He met Zory in the workshop canteen.

-“Don’t even think about trying to get your old job back,” he said.
+“Don’t even think about trying to get your old job back,” Zory sneered.

 “Why, are you worried because I’m so obviously better suited to the position?”

-Dmitri stalled, but he didn’t have to wait long to discover that Zory knew the truth.
+Dmitri stalled, but he didn’t have to wait long to discover that Zory knew a devastating half-truth.

-Dmitri didn’t want anyone to know about his father’s drinking problem or how he died so he continued to work under Zory for another year, until something happened which changed his life’s direction again.
+Dmitri couldn’t afford to lose the job, so he continued to work under Zory for another year, until something happened which changed his life’s direction again.

-Just before his twentieth birthday, Grandmama caught pneumonia.
+Just before his seventeenth birthday, Grandmama caught a bad fever.
 She lay in bed looking paler and thinner but wouldn’t allow Dmitri to call the doctor.

 “Tell me where I can find Yulia,” said Dmitri.
 “Please tell me.”